 - Expected upgrade date: September 2025

-As with every fourth Apple Watch generation, the Series 10 represents a (slightly) new direction with the design.
-This is the thinnest and lightest Apple Series smartwatch released and has the biggest (and most) edge-to-edge display yet – even more than the Ultra 1/2.
+As with every fourth Apple Watch generation, the Series 10 represents a (slightly) new design direction.
+This is the thinnest and lightest Apple Series smartwatch released and has the biggest (and most) edge-to-edge display yet, even more than the Ultra 1/2.

 Like every other Series device, this is the best Apple Watch for most people.
 It will also remain a top device for many years to come, and, if Apple’s form around designs holds, be the up-to-date look until the Series 13 is released.